Nitrokey/nitrokey-app/README.md

 The HID reports are set to 64 bytes.
 The "output report" is what you get from the device.
 When you send a report (command), the first byte sets the command type, then you have 59 bytes for your data, and the last 4 bytes are the CRC32 of the whole report.

 On the client side, please check documentation of [libnitrokey](https://github.com/Nitrokey/libnitrokey) project.

+## Advantages of App 1.x branch over 0.x
+Nitrokey App v1.x uses `libnitrokey` for communication with device, making the code both testable and reusable.
+Furthermore communication speed is vastly improved.
+Most of the code now makes requests to device in the background improving GUI responsiveness.
+Also the delay between sending and receiving is decreased.
+Additionally device-related information is now lazy-loaded, which means App requests the data only when it needs them (it was earlier loading all OTP slot data to memory).

+Migration to `libnitrokey` comes with a cost of increasing compiler's requirements to be compliant with C++14 standard.
+Fortunately most compatible compilers have been released in 2015 and all current ones should work.